openstack-archive/deb-python-funcsigs/README.rst

 Continuous integration testing is provided by `Travis CI`_.

-Under Python 2.x there is a compatability issue when a function is assigned to the ``__wrapped__`` property of a class after it has been constructed.
+Under Python 2.x there is a compatibility issue when a function is assigned to the ``__wrapped__`` property of a class after it has been constructed.
-Similiarily there under PyPy directly passing the ``__call__`` method of a builtin is also a compatability issues.
+Similiarily there under PyPy directly passing the ``__call__`` method of a builtin is also a compatibility issues.
 Otherwise the functionality is believed to be uniform between both Python2 and Python3.

 Issues